GMNGjoy/FS22_ForageStrawPickup/README.md

 _Forage Harvester in the field picking up straw_

 ![Forage Pickup Header](/_screenshots/forageStrawPickup_2.png)
-_Forage Harvester in the field picking up straw_
+_Forage Harvester in the field picking up straw.
+Did you notice that the header is Fendt Red?_

 ![Forage Pickup Header](/_screenshots/forageStrawPickup_3.png)
 _Forage Harvester in the field picking up straw, yes that's straw in the trailer_

 ![Forage Pickup Header](/_screenshots/forageStrawPickup_4.png)
-_Forage Harvester in the field picking up straw; Beauty shot!
-Did you notice that the header is Fendt Red?_
+_Forage Harvester in the field picking up straw; Beauty shot!_

 ![Forage Pickup Header](/_screenshots/forageStrawPickup_5.png)
-_Included in the pack are the 5 basegame pickup headers, modified to pickup straw &amp; grass._
+_Included in the pack are the 4 basegame pickup headers, modified to pickup BOTH straw &amp; grass._